To ensure objectivity throughout the hiring process, you may want to consider forming a selection panel and/or using a selection matrix.

 - Decide what technical and performance skills you want to evaluate through the selection matrix

-- Identify what qualifications are on the application, and organize them into general categories on the matrix, such as education, technical job skills, and supervisory experience
+- Review the job posting responsibilities and qualifications and organize them into general categories on the matrix, such as education, technical job skills, and supervisory experience

 - Determine what qualifications/skills must be observed in an interview or discerned from responses to interview questions, and organize these into categories

 - Develop interview questions about the technical job skills and performance job skills that you cannot see on applications—this will let you structure the interview in a way that helps you fill in these gaps of information on the selection matrix

 - Assign a range of rating points (normally 1-3 or 1-5) to each qualification and interview question, or

 Use a “Pass/Fail” system to determine if a candidate meets the qualifications of the position, or